Vyral/jan-leasure/_posts/2021-12-22-meeting-the-diamond-mortgage-team.md

 **John Bloss** is our senior loan officer.
 He helps the team keep moving forward.

-Of course, we can forget our official greeter, Sammi, the dog\!
+Of course, we can't forget our official greeter, Sammi, the dog\!

 Thank you for taking the time to meet our team.
-We hope you think of us the next time you or your friends and family need a mortgage.
+We hope you think of us the next time you or your friends or family need a mortgage.
 Just call or email us; we’d be happy to help you.